MD-Studio/MDInteract/README.md

 ### Installation

+Install the stable release directly from the Python Package Index (PyPI)

+    pip install mdinteract

-Clone or download the MDInteract repository and install using pip:
+Or, clone or download the cutting edge MDInteract repository and install using pip:

-.. highlight:: console

     pip install MDInteract/